aniketjivani/SWMF_QU/README.md

 ## Brief Description
-The folder MaxProAnalysis contains all scripts, data and outputs related to analysis of 200 runs suggested by the MaxPro design.
+The folder MaxProAnalysis contains all scripts, data and outputs related to analysis of 200 runs suggested by the MaxPro design, as well as new runs added by Quasi MC for comparing models AWSoM, AWSoMR and AWSoM2T.
 These are studied for solar min (CR2208) and solar max (CR2152) with ADAPT maps and AWSoM model.

 Under MaxProAnalysis: